The Cultural Study Tour of Greece – 15 days

 Three nights accommodation in as superior 3*class hotel in Athens, like Philippos or smilar.
 Twin occupancy with breakfast Transfers by private coach and assistance Athens Int’l Airport to Athens hotel and v.v Two halfday Athens sightseeing tours by private coach and guide/lecturer and admission fees.
 Afternoon tour to Cape Sounion by private coach and guide/lecturer and fees.

 Round trip ferry tickets (overnight) in tourist-class 2/ 4-bedded cabins Piraeus/Heraklion/Piraeus Two nights accommodation in Heraklion in a 3* hotel with breakfast and lunch Transfers round trip in Heraklion A half day tour to Knossos Palace and the Archaeological museum with private coach and guide/lecturer, and admission fee.
 A full-day tour by private coach and guide to Phaestos and Matala.
 And admission fees.

-not-included in the Cultural Study Tour of Greece
+in the Cultural Study Tour of Greece

 Air to/from USA